saleina/SaleinaCMS/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

-For details on contributing to documentation, see [Website Directory Readme](https://github.com/netlify/netlify-cms/blob/master/website/README.md).

 ## Setup

 > Install node on your system: [Node](https://nodejs.org/en/download)